Mebus/restatic/README.md

 pip install -r requirements-dev.txt
 ```

 Qt Creator is used to edit views.
-Install from [their site](https://www.qt.io/download) or using Homebrew and then open the .ui files in `vorta/UI`:
+Install from [their site](https://www.qt.io/download) or using Homebrew and then open the .ui files in `restatic/UI`:
 ```
 $ brew cask install qt-creator
 $ brew install qt
 ```

-To build a macOS app package:
-- add `Sparkle.framework` from [here](https://github.com/sparkle-project/Sparkle) and `borg` from [here](https://github.com/borgbackup/borg/releases) in `bin/macosx64`
-- then uncomment or change the Apple signing profile to be used in `Makefile`
-- finally run to `$ make Vorta.app` to build the app into the `dist` folder.

 ### Testing (work in progress)

 Tests are in the folder `/tests`.
 Testing happens at the level of UI components.
-Calls to `borg` are mocked and can be replaced with some example json-output.
+Calls to `restic` are mocked and can be replaced with some example json-output.
 To run tests:
 ```
 $ pytest
 ```

-## Why the Name?
-[Vorta](http://memory-alpha.wikia.com/wiki/Vorta) are a race referenced in Star Trek.
-They serve the Dominion and are replaced by their clones if they die.
-Just like our backups.

 ## Privacy Policy
 - No personal data is ever stored or transmitted by this application.